RainingSea/cese/project/website/MedicalInfoTracker/ce/ce_1/architect.md

 [CONTENT]
-"Implementation approach": "The web application 'Medical Info Tracker' will be developed using Python for the backend and HTML for the frontend.
-The Flask framework will be utilized to handle web requests and serve HTML templates.
-The application will manage user sessions and handle file operations for data storage without the use of a SQL database.",
+"Implementation approach": "The web application 'Medical Info Tracker' will be developed using HTML for the front end and Python for the back end.
+The application will utilize a simple file-based storage system to manage user data and medical information, ensuring ease of access and manipulation.
+The project will follow a modular approach, with clear separation of concerns between the user interface, business logic, and data storage functionalities.",

-"UI design":"The UI will consist of the following key components: \n1.
-Registration Page: A form with fields for username and password. \n2.
-Login Page: A form for entering username and password. \n3.
-Medical Information Management: Input fields for diagnoses, medications, and treatments, along with buttons to save and edit entries. \n4.
-Appointment Reminders: A section to set reminders with date and time inputs. \n5.
-Medical History Tracking: A display area for viewing medical history with options to edit or delete entries. \n6.
-Logout Button: A button to log out and return to the Login Page.",
+"UI design": "The user interface will consist of the following components:\n1. **Registration Page**: A form with fields for username and password, and a submit button.\n2. **Login Page**: A form with fields for username and password, and a submit button.\n3. **Dashboard**: A main interface where users can view and manage their medical information, including sections for diagnoses, medications, treatments, and appointment reminders.
+Each section will have input forms and buttons for saving and editing data.",

-"Data Storage":"Data will be stored in local text files.
-Different types of data will be stored in separate `.txt` files: \n- users.txt for user credentials \n- medical_info.txt for storing medical information \n- appointments.txt for appointment reminders.
-This structured data storage will facilitate easy data retrieval and management through simple file manipulations in Python, ensuring the application remains light and efficient without the need for a SQL database.",
+"Data Storage": "Data will be stored in local text files, with separate `.txt` files for different types of data:\n- `users.txt`: Stores usernames and passwords.\n- `medical_info.txt`: Stores medical information including diagnoses, medications, and treatments.\n- `appointments.txt`: Stores appointment reminders.
+This approach allows for simple file manipulations in Python, ensuring the application remains lightweight and efficient without the complexity of a SQL database.",

 "File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "users.txt", "medical_info.txt", "appointments.txt"],